Dan Leis Dan Leis

 The Whales Are Coming!

-HUMPBACKS WHALES IN HAWAII
+HUMPBACK WHALES IN HAWAII

 Every year, humpback whales migrate from the cold waters of Alaska to the warm waters of Kona.
 The journey is more than 3000 miles long and takes about 6-8 weeks to complete.